MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/appxmanifestschema2010-v2/element-visualelements.md

 <tr class="odd">
 <td><strong>DisplayName</strong></td>
 <td><p>A friendly name for the app that can be displayed to users.
 This string is localizable; see Remarks for details.</p>
-<p>There are two explicitly reserved words that may not be used as the DisplayName for apps uploaded to the Windows Store: &quot;NoUIEntryPoints&quot; and &quot;NoUIEntryPoints-DesignMode&quot;.
+<p>There are two explicitly reserved words that may not be used as the DisplayName for apps uploaded to the Microsoft Store: &quot;NoUIEntryPoints&quot; and &quot;NoUIEntryPoints-DesignMode&quot;.
 These identifiers are reserved for use by development tools and test suites.</p></td>
 <td>A string between 1 and 256 characters in length.
 This string is localizable.</td>
 <td>Yes</td>
 <td></td>